POOMRE/loan-calculator-ui-tests/README.md

   - Run tests from a specific TestPackage: `./gradlew clean test --tests "com.bigbank.loan.calc.*"`
   - Run a specific TestClass: `./gradlew clean test --tests LoanCalculatorBoundaryTest `
-  - Run a specific TestMethod: `./gradlew test --tests com.banking.BankingTestCreateUser.testCreateUser`
+  - Run a specific TestMethod: `./gradlew clean test --tests LoanCalculatorTest.shouldRetainSavedValuesOnClosureWithSave`

-### Test Reports
+### Generating Test Reports

 By default, the test report is generated in `build/reports/index.html`.
 However, the project also supports generating more detailed and robust Allure reports.
 After running tests, you can generate an Allure report using one of the following commands: